INTEGRATED PERFORMANCE MEASURES

 According to the DEIS (PAGE 9-8), the Project will result in a reduction of 276,452 CTA bus miles per year.
 According to CTA 2016 Performance Measures (https://www.transitchicago.com/assets/1/6/Performance_Metrics_-_December_2016.pdf), the 2016 annual bus incident rate per 100,000 miles is 0.555.
 Thus, 276,452 X (0.555/100000) = 1.53 bus incidents decreased annually.

-The estimates of injury severity is based in part on the TIGER Guide, Section 3.
-Accordingly, the data on number of road accidents reduced is converted to the Abbreviated Injury Scale (AIS) to determine estimated level of injury by severity rates (none, minor, moderate, serious, severe, critical).
-The AIS format is also used for bus and train accidents.
+The estimates of injury severity were based in part on the U.S. DOT BCA Guidance, Table A-1: Value of Reduced Fatalities and Injuries monetary values, includiing 1.44 injuries per accident, and the TIGER Guide, Table 4.
+KABCO/Unknown – AIS Data Conversion Matrix for injury severity probabilities.
+Accordingly, the data on number of road accidents reduced was converted to the Abbreviated Injury Scale (AIS) to determine estimated level of injury by severity rates (none, minor, moderate, serious, severe, critical).
+The AIS format was also used for bus and train accidents.

 18. The expected life of the Project elements were obtained from Transport infrastructure evaluation using cost-benefit analysis: improvements at evaluating the asset through residual value a case study.
 Massachusetts Institute of Technology, Engineering Systems Division, ESC-WP-2013-21, updated August 2014 (http://esd.mit.edu/WPS/2013/esd-wp-2013-21.pdf).
 Project element costs are based upon the August 2009 CTA Locally Prefferred Alternatives Report, Table 6.14, LPA Capital Costs for percentage breakdowns based upon the total cost of $3,039,386,821 in 2020 $.